How the Savings Goal Calculator Works

 When you enter an expected annual return (for instance, the historical average of a broad index fund), the calculator accounts for compound growth.
 Your existing savings are assumed to grow at that rate over the period, and each new monthly contribution also compounds from the moment it is deposited.
 This is the future-value-of-an-annuity formula used in financial planning software — the same math your bank uses when projecting retirement accounts.

 If you leave the annual return at 0%, the calculation is straightforward division: the gap between your goal and current savings is divided equally across the available months.
 This is the right mode for short-term cash goals — an emergency fund in a high-interest savings account, a vacation fund, a down payment you are keeping in a GIC.
-For longer horizons where you plan to invest, entering a conservative return rate (4–7% is common for a balanced portfolio) will show you that compounding meaningfully reduces the monthly contribution you need.

 The progress bar shows where your current savings sit relative to the goal, with milestone markers at 25%, 50%, 75%, and 100%.
 This gives you a visual anchor — whether you are just starting out or rounding the final turn.